 2. Samay Baji

-Samay baji is the famous Newari dish served as a starter in family get-together and Festivals.
-The dish consists of Chura ( beaten rice) and is served with many of side dishes like Choila (marinated meat), fried boiled egg, black soybeans, spicy potato pickle, finely cut ginger, spiced beans, green leafy vegetables, goat curry and Newari drink called ““Aila”.
+The dish consists of Chiura ( beaten rice) and is served with many side dishes like Choila (marinated meat), fried boiled egg, black soybeans, spicy potato pickle, finely cut ginger, spiced beans, green leafy vegetables, buff and Newari drink called “Aila”.

 3. Sel Roti

-Chatamari, a must try delicacy of Nepal, is referred as Newari pizza by many foreigners.
-Chatamari is made from rice floor, the rice crepe is topped with minced meat, egg and seasoned with vegetables.
+Chatamari, a must try delicacy of Nepal, is referred as Newari Pizza by many foreigners.
+It is made from rice flour.
+The rice crepe is topped with minced meat, egg and seasoned with vegetables.